EBB2675/schema-studio/README.md

 - **Editable mode**: add, rename, or remove quantities directly in the UI (server validates supported dtypes).
 - **Export**: download the current graph as JSON or a PDF snapshot.

-## 🔧 Important note:

-Support for `nomad-measurements` is experimental and may behave in unexpected ways.

 ---

 # Overview